jemsstsurin/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

 - Configure Roles(for Grouping Permissions)
-- Configure Departments and Teams(Ticket Visibility, Help Desk vs SysAdmins, vs Networking)
+- Configure Departments and Teams(Ticket Visibility, Help Desk vs SysAdmins, vs Networking & Teams You Pull Agents From Different Departments)
 - Configure Agents and Users(Workers and Customers)
 - Configure SLA and Help Topics(Help Topics is for when users create a ticket)
 - Item 5